Patients are normally referred to the Fracture Clinic after a visit to the Emergency Department, after surgery or as new consultations.

 Caring for your cast and splint

 You have received a cast or splint as part of your treatment for the injury you sustained.
-The following is general information and specific things you need to do to help in your recovery. if you have any concerns at all, call your orthopedic/plastic surgeon, or your family doctor, or return to the nearest emergency department for assessment.
+The following is general information and specific things you need to do to help in your recovery.
+If you have any concerns at all, call your orthopaedic/plastic surgeon, or your family doctor, or return to the nearest emergency department for assessment.

 - Plaster casts will take 48 hours to dry completely.

 - A certain amount of swelling and pain may occur.
 To keep swelling and pain to a minimum, elevate the injured part on a pillow, above the level of your heart.